KnowThePepper

 Flavor notes: earthy and hot.

-Reshampatti Chili Nutrition Facts & Health Benefits
+Reshampatti Chili Nutrition Facts & Serving Context

 Like most hot peppers, reshampatti delivers vitamin C and vitamin A (particularly in the dried red form, where carotenoids concentrate).
 Dried chilies are also a source of iron and potassium, though serving sizes are small.

-The heat compound, capsaicin, has been studied for its role in metabolism and pain response — the science behind why capsaicin triggers a burn sensation comes down to TRPV1 receptor activation.
-Reshampatti's 10,000–30,000 SHU range, as measured on the Scoville rating system, reflects a meaningful capsaicin load — enough to produce thermogenic effects with regular consumption.
+The heat compound, capsaicin, has been studied for its role in metabolism and pain response - the science behind why capsaicin triggers a burn sensation comes down to TRPV1 receptor activation.
+Reshampatti's 10,000–30,000 SHU range, as measured on the the Scoville score system, reflects a meaningful capsaicin load - enough to produce thermogenic effects with regular consumption.

 Best Ways to Cook with Reshampatti Chili Peppers